Child Custody Attorney in Bethlehem, PA

 Pennsylvania courts may also consider other details if the judge believes that they are relevant.
 This could include allegations of abuse or a parent’s criminal record.

-Attorney Crouthamel’s strength is fierce advocacy, but it comes from a place of compassion.
+Attorney Crouthamel’s strength lies in fierce advocacy, but it stems from a place of compassion.
 Understanding your story gives her the conviction to pursue the results you deserve.
-She puts your needs first every single time.
+She prioritizes your needs every single time.